Vijayanth-Reddy-K/Simpletask-Modifications/Individual Functions for Filtering and Grouping.md

 will show all the keys and associated field values of the table `f.lists` (see the [Notes on Simpletask and Lua](Notes on Simpletask and Lua.md) file for details on keys and values).

 Similarly, replacing `f.lists` in `for k, v in pairs(f.lists) do` with `f.tags` or `e` show the key:value pairs in the tags and extension tables respectively which are associated with the task.
-(This was done because the Simpletask Lua Help manual does not describe exactly what the extensions are.)
+(This script was written because the Simpletask Lua Help manual does not describe exactly what the extensions are, and I wanted to find them out.
+I later discovered that the [main help page](https://github.com/mpcjanssen/simpletask-android/blob/master/src/main/assets/index.en.md#extensions) does mention that due, h, etc. are the extensions and I did not realise it.
+It is still fun to watch the extensions being listed however. :smile:)